Bird of prey kills beloved family pet

 "One of the best things you can do is that you can always monitor your small dogs when they are outside," Thompson said.
 "Make sure you are with them, as birds are less likely to attack them if they have a person with them."

-She also says to make sure your pet has some form of identification so the animals can, hopefully, be returned before anything unfortunate happens.
+She also says to make sure your pet has some form of identification so the animals can be returned before anything unfortunate happens.

-Meanwhile, Louis Moschitti he says he just hopes no one else will experience something like this.
+Meanwhile, Moschitti he says he just hopes no one else will experience something like this.

-"For all the people out there that have small dogs, It happened to my dog and it can happen to yours," he said.
+"For all the people out there that have small dogs, it happened to my dog and it can happen to yours," he said.

 ----------